syedfusionaix/fxdesk-agent/README.md

 ## The Problem

 Across an enterprise, service management is fragmented.
-IT, HR, and facilities each use different systems and portals, and employees must know which tool and form to use for every request or issue.
-It's slow, manual, and inconsistent — incidents live in one system, service requests in another, with no single view and no unified way to ask for help.
+IT, HR, and facilities each use different systems and portals (ServiceNow, Pega, and more), and employees must know which tool and form to use for every issue or request.
+Incidents live in one system, service requests in another, with no single view and slow, manual triage.

-**Target users:** any employee who needs to raise an issue, request something, or check the status of their tickets — without needing to know which system or form to use.
+**Target users:** employees across the enterprise who need to raise an issue, request something, or check the status of an existing ticket — without needing to know which system or form to use.

 ---